-62% of all graduates completing the survey in 2013 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 20% were undertaking further studies or training.
-This compares with 73% of graduates in some form of paid employment and 22% undertaking further university studies in 2011 and 71% of the graduates in some form of paid employment and 17% undertaking further university studies in 2012.
-Among 2010 Graduates completing the survey in 2013 unemployment levels were at 9% and among 2011 graduates completing the survey in 2013 it was at 10% and 11% for 2012 graduates, indicating very little difference in levels of unemployment between the different years of completion among those undertaking the most recent survey.
+78% of all graduates completing the survey in 2014 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 20% were undertaking further studies or training.
+62% of all graduates completing the survey in 2013 were in some form of paid employment (this figure includes part-time employment and those who are self-employed/freelance) and 20% were undertaking further studies or training This compares with 62% of all graduates completing the survey in 2013 being in some form of paid employment and 20% undertaking further studies or training, 73% of graduates in some form of paid employment and 22% undertaking further university studies in 2011 and 71% of the graduates in some form of paid employment and 17% undertaking further university studies in 2012.
+Among 2010 graduates completing the survey in 2014 unemployment levels were at 5% and among 2011 graduates completing the survey in 2014 it was at 14%, 10% for 2012 graduates and 6% for 2013 graduates, indicating little difference in levels of unemployment between the different years of completion among those undertaking the most recent survey.
 While not all of the respondents who were unemployed were looking for further employment it is important to monitor levels of employment in future surveys.
-Of the all Graduates in employment in 2013 small numbers of work hours were uncommon with more than three quarters of respondents working 35 hours or more a week and approximately 41% working 42 hrs a week or more.
-These trends are similar to the previous two years.
+Of the all Graduates in employment in 2014 small numbers of work hours were uncommon with more than three quarters of respondents working 35 hours or more a week and approximately 40% working 42 hours a week or more.
+These trends are similar to the previous three years.